 Purity.
 Because of its structural integrity, or the strength of its lattice structure, a diamond rarely has any major intrusions that can change it or lower its value.
 When specific impurities or foreign substances are present, very often their presence increases the value of the diamond.

-Such is the example of colored diamonds, colour being the result of specific impurity/chemical presence in the diamond.
+Such is the example of colored diamonds, the color being the result of a specific impurity/chemical presence in the diamond.
 The blue and pink diamonds are highly sought after, as well as the deep brown ones.
 The energy of purity is the one that is often associated with the diamond because of its innate integrity.

 Of course, there are many other properties associated with the diamond, some quite esoteric and certainly hard to prove, such as the ability of diamonds to make one invincible or to keep one's love last forever.

 Throughout the centuries and in many cultures, here are the qualities most often attributed to this beautiful stone.

 - Cleanses your energy

 - Dispels fears

 - Gives courage